Question and Answers relating to JigsawPlus

 We hold regular open mornings for new potential parents.
 Details and dates are listed on the Open Mornings page under the Admissions menu.

 Across the School and JigsawPlus we have a number of BCBAs (Board Certified Behaviour Analysts).
-All of our staff work through rigorous training programmes and we have around 30 certified behaviour analysts with the CABAS® Board working across the School and JigsawPlus.
-In addition we have regular visiting CABAS® Consultants including Senior Behaviour Analysts and Research Scientists plus a Therapy Team based at the School consisting of two Occupational Therapists and two Speech & Language Therapists.
+All of our staff work through rigorous training programmes and we have a number of certified behaviour analysts with the CABAS® Board working across the School and JigsawPlus.
+In addition we have regular visiting CABAS® consultants including senior behaviour analysts and research scientists plus a therapy team based at the School consisting of two Occupational Therapists and two Speech & Language Therapists.
 See our careers and staff page for more info.

 We accept referrals from parents, carers, Local Authorities, Health and Social Services.
 You can download a sample admissions process flow chart to see a general overview from our Admissions pages here on this website.